Shani Diluka

-Shani Diluka (born 7 November 1976 in Monaco) is a pianist of Sri Lankan parents.
+Shani Diluka (born 7 November 1976 in Monaco) is a Monegasque pianist of Sri Lankan descent.
 She was among those to benefit from a programme initiated by Princess Grace of Monaco, which allowed children to receive music lessons integrated into their schooling.
 She received the first prize in the Académie de Musique (Fondation Prince Rainier III).
 She subsequently studied with Odile Poisson, a pupil of Pierre Sancan.
 Enrolled in the Conservatoire de Paris in 1997, she studied with Georges Pludermacher and François-Frédéric Guy and later with Marie-Françoise Bucquet, Nicholas Angelich and Bruno Rigutto.

 Biography

-Born in Monaco of Sri Lankan parents, she came to notice at the age of six thanks to a programme set up by Princess Grace of Monaco and was then chosen to take part in a specialised programme at the Académie Prince Rainier III in the Principality.
+Born in Monaco to Sri Lankan parents, she came to notice at the age of six thanks to a programme set up by Princess Grace of Monaco and was then chosen to take part in a specialised programme at the Académie Prince Rainier III in the Principality.
 She later entered the CNSMD in Paris, where she won a first prize, with the unanimity of the jury, after being advised by B. Rigutto, G. Pludermacher, M.-F. Bucquet and J. Chaminé.
 In 2005, when she joined the Fondation de Come, presided over by Martha Argerich.